omunroe-com/http2specwiki/TlsRequirements.md

-_This page records potential problems with the TLS requirements in Section 9.2.2, as per http2/http2-spec#612._
+_This page records potential problems with the TLS requirements in Section 9.2.2, as per [issue 612](https://github.com/http2/http2-spec/issues/612)._

 ## Server Information Availability